ErikBrendel/CommentQualityPlugin/README.md

 ### Additional outputs

 A `dtree.pdf` can be generated, showing how the decision tree classifier works internally.
 Node colors represent the tendency towards a class (needs comment / needs no comment) for all the test data samples that reached that node.
-Note that you should use the `ShortTree` for this or create you own small tree as it will be too big to view and understand otherwise.
+Note that you should use the `ShortTree` for this or create your own small tree as it will be too big to view and understand otherwise.

 ### The Plugin